 In the end, it was a long and arduous journey, but I was so fortunate to have been able to beat depression.
 I had the support of my family and friends, and I was able to find a psychologist who could help me better understand my condition.

-I’m still taking my medications and attending therapy, but I’m feeling much better now.
+I’m still taking my medications and attending therapy, but I’m feeling much better now and no experience of side effects at all.
 I’m more confident in my ability to trade stocks and make money from it.
 I’m more in control of my emotions and I’m more aware of my actions.
 I’m happy to say that I’m now living a life free from depression, and I have so much to be grateful for.

 If you’re a bipolar trader, you know that managing your condition and your investments can be a difficult balancing act.
-But here are a few tips that can help you stay on top of your game:
+Beating depression for bipolar traders can be double the hard but manageable.
+Here are a few tips that can help you stay on top of your game: